Performance Metrics for Real Estate Developers: What is Important?

 Return on Gross Development Value (GDV)

-This is a measure of a property development’s profit relative to its total expected value and will help you assess the potential returns of a project from sale value – or Gross Development Value (GDV) – of the completed development.
+GDV is another performance metric for real estate developers.
+It measures a property development’s profit relative to its total expected value and will help you assess the potential returns of a project from sale value – or Gross Development Value (GDV) – of the completed development.

 To calculate the return on GDV, you divide the gross profit of the project by the GDV and multiply by 100.